hichana/fdna/RFP.md

         - fun to set royalty receivers when minting
         - fun to set payment recipient
         - fun to set mint price
+- now build out DNA abstraction and other features
+    - need to buy NFT first